-Your tool has an adjustable torque screwdriver mechanism for driving and removing a wide array of fastener shapes and sizes and in some models, a hammer mechanism for drilling into masonry.
-Circling the collar (C) are numbers, a drill bit symbol, and in some models, a hammer symbol.
+Your tool has an electronic adjustable torque screwdriver system for driving and removing a wide array of fasteners.
+Circling the torque adjustment collar (E) are numbers.
 These numbers are used to set the clutch to deliver a torque range.
-The higher the number on the collar, the higher the torque and the larger the fastener which can be driven.
+The higher the number on the collar, the higher the torque and the larger the fastener that can be driven.
 To select any of the numbers, rotate until the desired number aligns with the arrow.
-NOTE: The torque adjustment collar is only engaged during screwdriving mode and not in drill and hammerdrill modes.